ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 Types of SEO audits

-- Crawlability & indexing audit: Verifies search engines can access and index the site correctly.
-It detects crawl errors, blocked pages, and duplicate content issues, preventing ranking problems.
-It reviews robots.txt, meta robots tags, and canonical tags to make sure proper indexing and prevent duplicate content.
+• Crawlability & indexing audit: Verifies that search engines can access and index the site correctly.
+It detects crawl errors, blocked pages, and duplicate content issues.
+It reviews robots.txt, meta robots tags, and canonical tags to verify proper indexing.

-- Technical SEO audit: Reviews website’s technical elements, such as site speed, mobile-friendliness, structured data, and HTTPS security.
-It checks if search engines can crawl and index the site properly.
+• Technical SEO audit: Reviews a website’s technical elements, such as site speed, mobile-friendliness, structured data, and HTTPS security.
+It checks if search engines can crawl the site easily.
 Fixing technical issues improves rankings and user experience.

-- On-page SEO audit: Identifies areas for improvement on individual pages.
-Shows what to optimizing on individual pages for better search visibility.
-It reviews title tags, meta descriptions, headers, and keyword usage.
-The audit verifies that content is high quality and properly structured, improving relevance, user experience, and load speed.
+• On-page SEO audit: Identifies areas for improvement on individual pages.
+It shows what to optimize for better search visibility, reviewing title tags, meta descriptions, headers, and keyword usage.
+The audit verifies that content is high quality and properly structured.

-- Backlink & off-page SEO audit: Analyzes the quality of external links pointing to your site, helping identify harmful or low-quality backlinks.
-Helps uncovering opportunities for link building through high-quality links.
-It reviews competitor backlinks, brand mentions, and digital PR to improve online authority and improve link-building efforts.
+• Backlink & off-page SEO audit: Analyzes the quality of external links pointing to your site, helping identify harmful or low-quality backlinks.
+Finding good link building opportunities improves online authority and overall off-page efforts.

-- User experience (UX) audit: Evaluates website usability to improve navigation, engagement, and conversions.
-Checks if it’s mobile-friendly and fast.
-A great UX reduces bounce rates and increases session duration, conversions, and engagement.
-Improving UX will improve your SEO performance.
+• User experience (UX) audit: Evaluates website usability to improve navigation, engagement, and conversions.
+It checks if the site is mobile-friendly and fast.
+A great UX reduces bounce rates and increases session duration.

-- Local SEO audit (if applicable): Focuses on optimizing the website for local search results.
-It reviews Google My Business, local citations, and NAP (Name, Address, Phone) consistency.
-It evaluates reviews and local search signals for better local rankings.
+• Local SEO audit (if applicable): Focuses on optimizing the website for local search results.
+It reviews Google Business profiles, local citations, and NAP (Name, Address, Phone) consistency for better local rankings.

-- Analytics & monitoring audit: Tracks and analyzes SEO performance to refine strategies for better results.Using Google Analytics and Search Console.
-It checks organic traffic, keyword rankings, conversion rates, and identifies technical errors.
-Data insights help refine SEO strategies for better results.
+• Analytics & monitoring audit: Tracks and analyzes SEO performance using tools like Google Analytics and Search Console.
+It checks organic traffic, keyword rankings, and conversion rates, providing insights to refine the SEO strategy.

 Which SEO tool is best?

 Using an SEO tool is essential for efficiently analyzing and improving your website’s performance.
-SEO tools provide valuable insights into your site’s health, help identify issues, track rankings, and optimize content.
+SEO tools provide valuable insights into your site’s health, help identify issues, track rankings, and optimize content across the board.

 Read our article on the best SEO tools.